 Norms are established standards of conduct that are expected and maintained by society and/or professional organizations.
-Knights and O’Leary (2006) state that ethical leadership cannot exist without some attempt to overcome the preoccupation of one’s self.
-“The moral project is one of responsibility and the heart of ethics rests in the face-to-face interaction with the other” (2006, p.
+Knights and O’Leary (2006) state that ethical leadership cannot exist without some attempt to overcome one preoccupation of one’s self.
+“The moral project is one of responsibility, and the heart of ethics rests in the face-to-face interaction with the other” (2006, p.
 133).

-In this role, leaders should embrace the highest ethical norms of practicing professionals and the ethical values implied by their responsibility toward stakeholders as well as the people who make the organization run.
+In this role, leaders should embrace the highest ethical norms of practicing professionals and the ethical values implied by their responsibility toward stakeholders and the people who run the organization.

-Credibility, especially through communication, provides employees clarity on their work and how their work helps to reach organizational goals and demonstrates your dedication to them.
+Credibility, especially through communication, provides employees clarity on their work and how it helps them reach organizational goals and demonstrates your dedication to them.

-Having credibility with others provides a level of confidence to them that your expertise is both reliable and relevant.
+Having credibility with others provides a level of confidence in them that your expertise is both reliable and relevant.

 Having or establishing credibility cannot be understated – without it, others will question your capability to lead and will question the organization’s direction under your purview.